 Located just an hour’s drive from Las Vegas, Valley of Fire State Park is an other-worldly place where fiery red sandstone formations look like fire spewing from the desert sands.
 It was also once a popular graffiti spot, about 3,000 years ago.
 The Native American petroglyphs that were left can still be seen today.
 The impressive features of the landscape were formed over 150 million years ago, through shifting sands, erosion and moving fault lines.
 By taking one of the hiking trails, you can get a closer look at the “fire,” ancient trees, and the fascinating petroglyphs.
 Between the striking natural beauty and the tranquil silence, it’s an ideal place to escape when you’re looking to get away from the noise and chaos of Vegas.

-Reno is often considered the more affordable alternative to Vegas, and while it may not be as glitzy and glamorous, over the last decade it’s really picked up the pace, pumping in over $1 billion into nightclubs, casino resorts, restaurants, hotels and gaming areas.
-It’s also got a slew of high quality restaurants with menus based on locally sourced foods, lots of outstanding breweries and a number of interesting museums, like the National Automobile Museum which houses one of the largest collections of antique automobiles in the world.
+Reno is often considered the more affordable alternative to Vegas, and while it may not be as glitzy and glamorous, over the last decade it’s really picked up the pace, pumping in money into nightclubs, casino resorts, restaurants, hotels and gaming areas.
+It’s also got a slew of high-quality restaurants with menus based on locally sourced foods, lots of outstanding breweries and a number of interesting museums, like the National Automobile Museum which houses one of the largest collections of antique automobiles in the world.
 It includes horseless carriages, a Cadillac once owned by Elvis Presley, a copper Rolls Royce and the 1912 Rambler that appeared in the blockbuster film, “Titanic.”